Power Rankings: Pre-deadline deals start shaking things up

 Week 15 ranking: No. 20

-Last week, the High-A Dunedin Blue Jays posted a photo of three members of their team -- Cavan Biggio, Vladimir Guerrero Jr. and Bo Bichette -- with the caption "Biggio, Guerrero, Bichette: The Sequel."
-The 44-53 Blue Jays might not have a ton to be thrilled about this season and their fall from contention, but there are clearly better days on the horizon. -- Sarah Langs, ESPN Stats & Information
+Last week, the high-A Dunedin Blue Jays posted a photo of three members of their team -- Cavan Biggio, Vladimir Guerrero Jr. and Bo Bichette -- with the caption "Biggio, Guerrero, Bichette: The Sequel."
+The 44-54 Blue Jays might not have a ton to be thrilled about this season, but there are clearly better days on the horizon. -- Sarah Langs, ESPN Stats & Information

 24. Miami Marlins